Panera Bread

 Recipe Verified

-Copycat Recipe Specialist • Home Baking Analyst • Updated April 2026
+Copycat Recipe Specialist • Home Baking Analyst • Updated June 2026

 Marcus tested this sourdough recipe 14 times across three different ovens and flour brands before publishing.
 The measurements, timing, and techniques reflect verified results against actual Panera bakery-cafe bread bowls purchased same-day for side-by-side comparison.
 Learn more on our about page.